nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Nevada Sex Offender Registry

-The Nevada Sex Offender Registry Program was enacted 2006 to assist law enforcement agencies with registering and monitoring certain sex offenders living in the state.
-The registry is frequently updated to include all sexually motivated crimes such as offense against minors and sexually violent offenses.
-Typically, tier II and III sex offenders are subject to more strict registration rules.
-Registered offenders are mandated to report to the law enforcement within a time-period and also notify the officials when they change their addresses and contact information.
-Failure to comply with the registry is a felony in the state of Nevada.
+The Nevada Sex Offender Registry Program was enacted in 2006 to assist law enforcement agencies with registering and monitoring certain sex offenders living in the state.
+The registry is frequently updated to include all sexually motivated crimes, such as offenses against minors and sexually violent offenses.
+Typically, tier II and III sex offenders are subject to stricter registration rules.
+Registered offenders are legally obligated to report to law enforcement within a certain period and notify the officials when they change their addresses and contact information.
+Failure to comply with the registry is a felony in the state of Nevada

 • The name of the person involved in the record, unless said person is a juvenile